-This Framework shall be issued for two rounds of consultation.
-Each round of consultation shall be for a period of at minimum four weeks.
+This Framework shall be issued for the second round of consultation.
+The consultation shall be for a period of at minimum four weeks.

-1.7 Other Relevant Documents
+1.8 Other Relevant Documents

-Other relevant policies, plans and regulations to be read along with the Framework on Over-the-top Services (OTTs) in Trinidad and Tobago include:
+Other relevant consultative documents, policies, plans and regulations to be read along with the Framework on Over-the-top Services (OTTs) in Trinidad and Tobago include:

 - 1. Authorisation Framework for the Telecommunications and Broadcasting Sectors of Trinidad and Tobago (ver.
 0.5, 2005) - 2.
 Consumer Rights and Obligations Policy (ver.
 1.0, 2014) - 3.
 Discussion Paper on Net Neutrality and Over-the-Top (OTT) Services in Trinidad and Tobago (ver.
 0.2, 2021) - 4.
-Framework on Net Neutrality in Trinidad and Tobago (ver.
+(Draft) Framework on Net Neutrality in Trinidad and Tobago (ver.
 0.3, 2021)